• Home

 • Preheat the oven to 350ºF.
 Grease a 9×13 inch baking dish.

 • In the bowl of a stand mixer, combine the flour, yeast, and salt.
-Add the warm milk, honey, egg, and butter.
+Add the warm milk, honey, egg, and softened butter.
 Using the dough hook, mix until the flour is completely incorporated, about 4-5 minutes.
 If the dough seems sticky, add the remaining 1/4 cup of flour.
 Cover the bowl with plastic wrap and let sit at room temperature for 15 minutes or up to a few hours.

 • To make the garlic butter, combine the softened butter and fresh garlic together in a small bowl.